 The cast of the serial has its minor weaknesses, but is pretty solid overall.
 Tom Neal is both authoritative and likable in the lead, but is somewhat less energetic than he was in Jungle Girl eight years earlier; however, he still displays the same gruff cheerfulness that he showed in that serial, and comes off as a convincingly tough and weather-beaten adventurer.
 Heroine Judy Clark, a former singer, seems a bit uncomfortable with extended dialogue scenes; though she’s quite pretty, and appealingly chipper in demeanor, she often looks either blank or awkward when delivering her lines.
 Ralph Hodges is similarly chipper but much more self-assured as her brother, engaging in some enjoyable bantering exchanges with her and with Neal, and livening up many scenes (although he does have a bit of dialogue trouble of his own with the over-lengthy piece of recapitulation in Chapter Fourteen; he looks like he’s about to go to sleep as he plods through it).

 Tristram Coffin is his typically slick and confident self as the Recorder’s lieutenant, while Hugh Prosser, as in most of his Columbia serials, effectively combines affability with shiftiness; the audience remains unsure of what side he’s really on right until the last chapter.
 Jack Ingram is as cranky and sarcastic as ever, and Forrest Taylor plays another of his beleagured but dignified scientist characters with his usual skill.
-Terry Frost, George DeNormand, Charles King, and Eddie Parker are likewise stalwart in their various henchman parts.
+Terry Frost, Charles King, and Eddie Parker are likewise stalwart in their various henchman parts.
+An uncredited younger actor, previously misidentified by me as stuntman George DeNormand (see the comment section), also does a good job as the other regular member of the henchman pack, named “Hurst”; he may be a stuntman, since he appears to be doing some of his own action work, including the above-referenced last-chapter fight with Tom Steele standing in for Hugh Prosser.

 Bruce Edwards, the hero of Republic’s The Black Widow, is reduced to a minor role as Coffin’s lab assistant, while Tom Steele and Dale Van Sickel play multiple character bits throughout the serial, as they did in Bennet’s Republic outings.
 Stephen Carr, brother of Thomas Carr, plays a sneaky minor villain as weakly as he did in Superman the preceding year; in his radio exchange with the extremely low-key Bruce Edwards, he manages to make the latter appear positively dynamic.
 The attractive brunette actress who appears as Hugh Prosser’s secretary is unfortunately uncredited.